What is Road Cycling?

 Le Tour de France, the iconic month-long race along the countryside of France, is the most famous cycling race in the world.
 However, the world of cycling tournaments is far greater than that single race alone.
 Here are a few of the other biggest races and tournaments to keep an eye out for:

-From autobiographies from the world's top cyclists (check out The Climb, by Chris Froome) to investigative reads like Matt Rendell's The Death of Marco Pantani, there are many cycling books out there just waiting for you to read them!
-If you're looking for something to read, you can check out some of these ones from your local library today:
+From autobiographies from the world's top cyclists (check out The Climb, by Chris Froome) to investigative reads like Matt Rendell's The Death of Marco Pantani, there are many cycling books out there just waiting for you to read them.

 Road cycling is one of the main disciplines of cycling.
 Cyclists spend their time on streets and roads.
 Races last anywhere from 30 minutes to multiple days.
 Road cycling is the most popular form of cycling, and the Tour de France is the most well-known bicycle race in the world.